I am an Assistant Professor at Peking University.

 My research develops theoretical and statistical models to analyze heterogeneous and dynamic political processes across contexts, with a focus on party competition, legislative decision-making, and political representation and accountability in coalition governance in Europe.

-My work has appeared in American Political Science Review, Political Analysis, European Journal of Political Research, Journal of Theoretical Politics, and Political Science Quarterly.
-My books are published or forthcoming with Cambridge University Press and Oxford University Press.
+My work has appeared or is forthcoming in American Political Science Review, Political Analysis, European Journal of Political Research, Political Science Research and Methods, Journal of Theoretical Politics, Journal of European Public Policy, and Political Science Quarterly, among others.
+My books are published with Cambridge University Press and Oxford University Press.

 I hold a Ph.D. from the University of Mannheim.